 Phi Alpha Theta

-Phi Alpha Theta (ΦΑΘ) is an American honor society for undergraduate and graduate students and professors of history.
+Phi Alpha Theta (ΦΑΘ) is an American honor society for undergraduate students, graduate students, and professors of history.
 The society has over 400,000 members, with some 9,000 new members joining each year through 970 chapters nationwide.
-Link to their web page here.